 Creating a reflection in Photoshop is a great way to add depth and interest to an image.
 There are several ways to create a reflection, but the most common is to use the Mirroring tool.
 In this tutorial, we’ll show you how to create a realistic reflection in Photoshop using a simple photo of a building.

-How to Mirror an Image in Photoshop
+How to Easily Create a Reflection in Photoshop

 There are many methods of making reflection images in Photoshop.
 Each step has alternative ways of achieving the same results.